 By Shannon Jackson

-1 Well, hello, everyone.
+1 Hello, everyone.
 Welcome to the Lucky Seven Ranch.
-I'm glad you could come to visit our family operation here in north-central Idaho.
+I'm glad you could come to visit our family operation here in central Idaho.
 My husband, Mike, is a third generation rancher on this property.
-His grandfather came to Idaho from Nebraska during the Great Depression.
+His grandfather came to Idaho from Nebraska during the Great Depression and bought this property.
 My name is Shannon, and I'll be showing you around.

 4 The first week in May is when we brand and tattoo the calves, replace any missing ear-tags, vaccinate, put magnets in the heifers, and apply pour-on for fly and lice control.
 The branding is done in the calf chute.
 The cows go into a bigger chute.
-These are metal cage-like contraptions which hold them still.
-There are metal bars which swing down so you can do what needs to be done.
-All cattle have to have a brand in order to sell them.
+These are metal cage-like contraptions that hold them still.
+There are metal bars that swing down so we can do what needs to be done.
+All cattle have to have a brand in order to be sold.
 Our cattle all have a brand that looks like a horseshoe with a seven inside.
-We also tattoo them, each with a different number, so that if they lose their ear-tag, we can still identify the individual animal.
+We also tattoo them, each with a different number, so that if they lose their ear-tags, we can still identify the individual animal.
 The tattoo is put inside their ear.
-The ear-tag helps us match up the cows and calves.
+The ear-tags help us match up the cows and calves.
 Each pair will have the mother's identification number (or name) on it.

-5 I bet you're wondering why we'd put magnets in the heifers (the cows that haven't yet had a baby).
+5 I bet you're wondering why we put magnets in the heifers (the cows that haven't yet had a baby).
 The magnet is a long narrow magnet, about the size of my pinky.
 We put it down their throat, so they swallow it.
 This magnet will trap any steel or metal they might swallow.
-By doing this it protects them from having steel in their intestines when they are older.
-Sometimes there might be a staple from the barbed wire fence, or some other bit of metal in the pasture or even in the feed bunk.
+Doing this protects them from having steel in their intestines when they are older.
+Sometimes there might be a staple from a barbed wire fence or some other bit of metal in the pasture or even in the feed bunk.
 The magnet stays in the stomach of the cow forever, collecting pieces of metal.